Quantum Approximate Markov Chains are Thermal: Results

-we find that the state $\rho$ is also close in fidelity to a Gibbs state of a local model.
+we find that the state $\rho$ is also close in fidelity to a local Gibbs state.
 Note that Theorem 1 is not restricted to full-rank states.

 It is natural to expect that there exists a similar bound for 1D closed chains.
-In this paper, we say a state $\rho_{A_1...A_n}$ of a 1D {\it closed} spin chain $A_1...A_n$ is a quantum $\veps$-approximate Markov chain if
+In this paper, we say a state $\rho_{A_1...A_m}$ is a quantum $\veps$-approximate Markov chain on a 1D {\it closed} chain if

-in analogy with a quantum Markov network~\footnote{Any quantum $\veps$-approximate Markov chain on a 1D {\it open} chain satisfies $I(A_i: A\backslash A_{i-1}A_iA_{i+1} | A_{i-1}A_{i+1}) \leq 2\varepsilon$ for all $i \in [3,n]$. }.
-Here, we imposed the periodic boundary condition on labels, e.g., $n+1\equiv1$.
+in analogy with a quantum Markov network~\footnote{Any quantum $\veps$-approximate Markov chain $\rho_{A_1...A_m}$ satisfies $I(A_i: A\backslash A_{i-1}A_iA_{i+1} | A_{i-1}A_{i+1})_\rho \leq 2\varepsilon$ for all $i \in [3,m-2]$. }.
+Here, we imposed the periodic boundary condition on labels, e.g., $m+1\equiv1$.
 In this situation, the proof of Theorem~\ref{mthm1} does not work straightforwardly.
-To solve this difficulty, in the following we consider two sufficient conditions as assumptions which show the closeness to local Gibbs states respectively.
-Note that those assumptions may be derived from the definition of the quantum approximate Markov chains while we have not had any result on it.
+To solve this difficulty, we consider two sufficient conditions as assumptions which show the closeness to local Gibbs states respectively.

-The first assumption is that the exsitence of the finite correlation length in terms of the mutual information.
-The second assumption is called the uniform Markov property~\cite{2016arXiv160907877B} requiring that the reduced states of the state are also approximately Markov chains. \bthm Let $\rho_{A_1 \ldots A_n}$ be a quantum $\varepsilon$-approximate Markov chain on a 1D closed chain for $\veps>0$. \begin{itemize} \item[$(i)$] Assume that $\rho_{A_1\ldots A_n}$ also satisfies
+The first assumption is that the exsitence of the finite correlation length in terms of the quantum mutual information, which is obtained by replacing the Shannon entropy by the von Neumann entropy in Eq.~\eqref{eq:defmi}.
+The second assumption is called the uniform Markov property~\cite{2016arXiv160907877B} requiring that the reduced states of the state are also approximately Markov chains.
+Note that the second assumption may be derived from the definition of the quantum approximate Markov chains while we have not had any result on it. \bthm Let $\rho_{A_1 \ldots A_m}$ be a quantum $\varepsilon$-approximate Markov chain on a 1D closed chain for $\veps>0$. \begin{itemize} \item[$(i)$] Assume that $\rho_{A_1\ldots A_m}$ also satisfies